 Phat ka-phrao is a ubiquitous street dish in Thailand, where cooks wielding woks will rapidly stir-fry sliced or minced meat flavored with garlic, shallots, fish sauce, and fiery Thai bird chilies, finish it off with a big handful of holy basil, and serve it with rice and perhaps a fried egg on top.
-Holy basil, though, is difficult to come by in the United States.
-Now, I could let this unfortunate state of affairs drive me to great lengths—literally—in search of the few leaves of holy basil that make their way to the Bay Area so that I might be able to recapture some of that Thai flavor.
-Instead, I generally choose to accept the fact that phat bai horapha is not phat ka-phrao, but it's still darned delicious in its own right.
+Holy basil, though, is difficult to come by in the United States; Thai purple basil, on the other hand, is not.
+So instead of a recipe for phat ka-phrao, here is a recipe for phat bai horapha, which is still darned delicious.

 - Using a mortar and pestle to smash the chilies and garlic brings out more of their flavor than chopping or grinding in a food processor.